Quota International

-Quota International, Inc. was an international service organization that, until it dissolved in 2020, provided basic needs to women, children, the deaf, and hard of hearing in communities around the world.
+Quota International, Inc. is an international service organization that, provides basic needs to women, children, the deaf, and hard of hearing in communities around the world.
 Quota International's world service projects were aligned with the United Nations' Millennium Development Goals.
 Specifically, Quota clubs worked towards UN MDG Goals 1 and 3: to eradicate extreme poverty and hunger, and to promote gender equality and empower women, respectively.
 The organization was founded in Buffalo, New York, in 1919 by Wanda Frey Joiner, as a service club for women similar to that of popular all-male clubs.

 History

 Wanda Frey Joiner

-Wanda Frey Joiner was born in Odessa, Russia, in 1882.
+Wanda Frey Joiner was born in Odessa in 1882.
 Her father, Alexander Frey, was of German heritage and studied at the Imperial Academy of Arts in St. Petersburg.
 Shortly after her father's death, Wanda and her mother immigrated to the United States.
 Her maternal grandfather, Ludwig Koehler, was a noted German poet and doctor of philosophy.
 In 1907 Wanda Frey was married to Robert Parks Joiner, but was widowed only three years later.
 After her husband's death she took an extensive business course at Caton's National Business College in Buffalo.
 Joiner found work in the Buffalo paint and glass industry as a filing clerk.
 Over the years she worked her way up the ranks.
 She became a member of the board of directors, president and general manager, and eventually helped lead two firms to multimillion-dollar status.
 Joiner founded Quota International, Inc. with four other female business colleagues.
 Joiner served as the first International President of the Quota International.
 Throughout her life she continued to build upon her business ventures while also devoting time to Quota International.
 In 1968 Joiner died at her home in Los Angeles, California.
 In accordance with her will, a memorial fund was established in her name to help in the establishment of new Quota clubs and to strengthen existing clubs.